armijnhemel/binaryanalysis-ng/maintenance/proximity/README-proximity.md

 $ python3 proximity_hash_from_bang.py -c proximity-config.yaml -r /path/to/bang/result/directory
 ```

-Optionially there is the `-f` flag to force to overwrite previous results.
+Optionally there is the `-f` flag to force to overwrite previous results.
 This
 should be used in case any of the parameters in the configuration file are
 changed.

+### ELF

+Currently the following TLSH results are extracted:

+* TLSH of the entire file (if present)
+* telfhash import hash (if present)

+and the following hash is computed:

+* TLSH for identifiers extracted from ELF files (strings, function names and
+variable names, in that order, possibly cleaned up to remove low quality
+identifiers).
+The identifiers are cleaned up (depending on settings, see
+later), sorted per type (first strings, then function names, then variable
+names) and concatenated (one space between each identifier).

-### Configuration of TLSH identifier hash computation
+#### Configuration of TLSH identifier hash computation

 There are a few settings that can be used to control generation of the TLSH
 identifier hash.
 These are found in the configuration file, although settings